vlsienthusiast00x/vsdpro/README.md

 # VSDSquadronPRO
-the VSDSquadronPRO board is tailored for students, developers, and enthusiasts looking to explore AI, ML, IoT, and edge computing.
+The VSDSquadronPRO board is tailored for students, developers, and enthusiasts looking to explore AI, ML, IoT, and edge computing.
 Powered by SiFive FE310-G002 RISC-V SoC.
 This development board offers a comprehensive platform for tackling complex embedded systems challenges with ease.

 - Tailored for IoT and Edge Computing- Designed with students in mind, the FE310-G002 SoC offers the perfect environment to explore connected devices and real-time data processing.
 - High-Performance SiFive E3 Core- Featuring a 32-bit RV32IMAC core, this board provides a real-world learning experience with a focus on computational efficiency.